mlayek21/Stewart-Platform/README.md

 Where,
   - 'linear_distance'-> is an array of the desired linear distances to be covered by each actuator,
   - 'steps'-> is the number of PWM steps required to cover the distance in the given actuation duration,
-  - 'actuation_step'-> is the step size for each actuator.
+  - 'actuation_step'-> is the step size for each actuator,
+  - Maximum linear actuation force.

 The function then generates PWM signals with a frequency of 50 Hz and a duty cycle of 50%, and actuates the linear actuators according to the desired distance and duration.
-The function also applies a maximum force of 10 N.M to each actuator to ensure stability and safety.
+The function also applies a maximum force of 250 N to each actuator to ensure stability and safety.

 By using this function, users can easily convert servo motion to linear actuation and control the position, speed, and force of the linear actuators in their applications.